Bowling Green vs. Akron NCAA Football Odds, Plays and Insights | October 9, 2021

 Akron Stats and Trends

-- The Zips have been underdogs by 13.5 points or more two times this season and have not covered the spread once.
+- Thus far this year Akron has one win against the spread.

-- Akron's games this year have gone over the point total two times in five opportunities (40%).
+- The Zips have yet to cover the spread this season when underdogs by 13.5 points or more.

-- When Akron scores more than 21.4 points, it is 1-1 against the spread and 1-1 overall.
+- Akron's games this season have gone over the total in two out of five opportunities (40%).

-- When Akron piles up more than 336.8 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Akron puts up more than 21.4 points, it is 1-1 against the spread and 1-1 overall.

-- The Zips have turned the ball over six times, two fewer times than the Falcons have forced turnovers (8).
+- In games that Akron picks up over 336.8 yards, the team is 1-1 against the spread and 1-1 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.